Acura ILX

-The Acura ILX is a compact car (C-segment) manufactured and marketed by Honda under the Acura brand, based on the ninth-generation Civic sedan.
+The Acura ILX is a compact executive car manufactured and marketed by Honda under the Acura brand for the 2013–2022 model years, based on the ninth-generation Civic sedan.
 The ILX replaced the Canadian market exclusive Acura CSX.
 The gasoline-electric hybrid version was Acura's first.

 Overview

 The concept version was unveiled at the 2012 North American International Auto Show, the production version was presented in the 2012 Chicago Auto Show.
 The ILX introduces a new design that Acura calls "aero-fused dynamics".
-Mass production commenced on April 23 at Honda's assembly facility in Greensburg, Indiana and U.S. sales began on May 22.
+Mass production commenced on April 23, 2012 at Honda's assembly facility in Greensburg, Indiana and U.S. sales began on May 22, 2012.
+Like other Acura models, the ILX was not offered for sale on the Japanese domestic market.

-The ILX's body in white uses 59% high strength steel ranging from 440-980 MPa yield strength grades, aluminum is used for the hood and front bumper beam.
+The ILX's body in white uses 59% high strength steel ranging from 440 to 980 MPa yield strength grades, aluminum was used for the hood and front bumper beam.
 Compared to the Civic, the ILX uses Acura's "Amplitude Reactive" dampers and a larger more rigid steering shaft for improved handling and ride quality characteristics.

-Options are grouped into Premium and Technology packages and include leather upholstery, 17" alloy wheels, navigation system, premium audio system with SiriusXM satellite radio, and high intensity discharge headlamps.
+Options are grouped into Premium and Technology packages and include leather upholstery, 17-inch alloy wheels, navigation system, premium audio system with SiriusXM satellite radio, and high intensity discharge headlamps.
 Both option packages include a multi-view rear backup camera with regular, wide-angle, and top-down modes.

-For the 2014 model year the ILX came standard with 17-inch wheels, leather interior, heated front seats, an eight-way power driver's seat, tri-angle backup camera and audio subwoofer with Active Noise Cancellation.
+For the 2014 model year, the ILX became standard with 17-inch wheels, leather interior, heated front seats, an eight-way power driver's seat, tri-angle backup camera and audio subwoofer with Active Noise Cancellation.

-For the 2015 model year, the ILX Hybrid was discontinued due to slow sales.
-Through May of 2014, only 2,660 Hybrid units were sold since its introduction.
+In July 2014, for the 2015 model year, the ILX Hybrid was discontinued due to slow sales.
+Through May 2014, only 2,660 Hybrid units were sold since its introduction.

 2016 facelift

-The refreshed 2016 ILX was unveiled during November 2014 at the Los Angeles Auto Show, and went on sale in February 2015.
-It now came exclusively with an "Earth Dreams" direct injected 2.4-liter four-cylinder DOHC i-VTEC engine mated to an 8-speed dual-clutch transmission, a very closely related powertrain to that of the TLX, first introduced in 2014 (as a 2015 model).
+The refreshed 2016 ILX was unveiled during November 2014 at the Los Angeles Auto Show, and went on sale in February 2015 for the 2016 model year.
+It became exclusively powered with an "Earth Dreams" direct injected 2.4-liter four-cylinder DOHC i-VTEC gasoline engine mated to an 8-speed dual-clutch transmission, a very closely related powertrain to that of the TLX, first introduced in 2014 (as a 2015 model).
 The manual transmission ILX was also discontinued with the release of the facelift.
 Only around 4% of ILX sold had manual transmissions from the 2013-2015 model years.
 "Jewel Eye" LED headlamps (low and high beams, DRL pipe and amber turn signals) similar to those on other Acura models (RLX, MDX and TLX) are standard, along with new LED tail lamps.
 A new "A-Spec" trim was offered, which included sporty exterior and interior styling enhancements.
 Production of the 2016 ILX began during January 2015 moving to the Marysville Auto Plant in Marysville, Ohio.